vinitha910/smpl/README.md

-# sbpl_manipulation
+# Search-Based Motion Planning Library

 ## Overview

-A set of packages implementing sbpl algorithms for generic robotic motion planning.
+A set of packages implementing generic heuristic search algorithms for robotic motion planning.
 Includes the following packages:

 * smpl - Provides a library of discrete graph representations of robot configuration spaces, heuristics defined over those representations, and an interface to cleanly integrate them into the sbpl planning framework.
 Also provides library interfaces to extend the framework to use arbitrary robot representations and collision checking.
 * smpl_test - Provides self-contained examples to illustrate usage of the interfaces provided in the smpl package.